DS4PS/cpp-528-fall-2020/schedule.md

 CPP 528 is organized around a single large project that allows you to revisit and practice skills from 523, 524, 526 and 527.

-The research question is whether two large federal programs designed to revitalize distressed neighborhoods in US cities have been successful.
+For the project, your team has been hired by the federal government to provide a rigorous assessment of program impact.
+You will assess whether two large federal programs designed to revitalize distressed neighborhoods in US cities have been successful.

+You need to compile the data necessary for the analysis, run some models, and provide your client with a final report stating your assessment of program impact.

+> The research question: Has each federal program been successful in facilitating economic development in distressed communities?

 **Low Income Housing Tax Credits**